nayana-vinod/Write-A-Program/BEGINNER_GUIDE.md

   * Step 7: Now click on 'Add File'(Green box), then Upload File and drag and drop your file from your computer.
         PS: If you don't want to write the program on your computer,you can go to 'Add File'(Green box), then 'Create New File' as programName.lang and write your code
   * Step 8: Commit your code
       * Select Commit directly to the master branch option(Auto Selected).
-This means you are adding your changes, let them be files or errors corrections anything directly to your copy of the repo.
+This means you are adding your changes, let them be files or errors corrections anything directly to your repo directly.
       * Now click on 'Commit New File'(Green Button)
   * Step 9: Pull Request(Pull Request is requesting the master repo/project maintainer to add your contribution to the original repo)
       * At 'yourGithubUsername/Write-A-Program', you will see a similar sentance: 'This branch is 1 commit ahead, 2 commits behind enchantedfirefly:master'.(The numbers can vary).